SitecorePowerShell/Book/security/README.md

 * **Media Download** - Used when the url contains all the information needed to download a media item from the server.
 Enable when using the **SPE Remoting** module.
 Service associated with `RemoteScriptCall.ashx`.
 * **Media Upload** - Used when the url contains all the information needed to upload a media item to the server.
 Enable when using the **SPE Remoting** module.
 Service associated with `RemoteScriptCall.ashx`.
 * **Handle Download** - Used when a file is downloaded through the Sitecore interface.
 Enable when using the **SPE Remoting** module.
 Service associated with `RemoteScriptCall.ashx`.
   * Required for the following features: [Out-Download](../appendix/common/out-download.md) command.
+If the report export buttons do not work it could be because of this setting.
 * **Client** - Used for the SPE Console.
 Service associated with `PowerShellWebService.asmx`.
   * Required for the following features: PowerShell [Console](../interfaces/console.md), PowerShell [ISE](../interfaces/scripting.md),
 * **Execution** - Used when SPE checks if the user has access to run the application.